Gulliver's World Café and Guest Suites

 A Taste From Home & Away

 Gulliver’s has room for both traditional and adventurous diners.
 Eric was very happy with his ‘Meat & Taters’ dinner but I tried the ‘Po-Boy’.
 It is a deep-fried NB oysters & shrimp sandwich with special mayo, tomato, lettuce and Chow-Chow and a side of potato salad.
 I was so glad I gave this classic Louisiana sandwich a chance.
-It was really good.
+It was really tasty.
 “The original concept,” Chef Thane shared, “was a taste from home and away.
 At Gulliver’s,” he explained, “we try to find the balance.”
 There is certainly something for everyone.
 Gulliver’s also caters to special dietary needs, just call ahead.

 welcome-sign-at-dock.jpg

-Gulliver’s Guest Suites
+Stay the Night at Gulliver’s Guest Suites

 gullivers.jpg